JhouLab/Pi5WebcamRecorder/README.md

 # GETTING STARTED:

-On most JhouLab computers, the program is in the following folder:
+On most JhouLab computers, the program is installed to the following folder:

     /home/jhoulab/Documents/github/Pi5WebcamRecorder